This Easy Bruschetta Recipe is not only simple but incredibly delicious. Combining grilled crusty bread topped with fresh tomatoes, herbs, and oil.

 1 tsp of sea salt

-- Grill up a rustic style of bread.
-I suggest using a pre-sliced sourdough loaf as I find they work perfectly for this and are easy to slice into smaller pieces.
+- Grill up a rustic style of bread or use crostini.
+To use grilled bread, I suggest using a pre-sliced sourdough loaf as I find they work perfectly for this and are easy to slice into smaller pieces.
 Heat a cast iron grill pan.
 Coat the pan with a few drizzles of olive oil or you can brush your bread with the olive oil as well.

 Tools You May Need